pdimens/harpy/Modules/readmapping.md

 - a genome assembly in FASTA format
 - paired-end b/gzipped fastq sequence files
 |||

-You can map reads onto genome assemblies with Harpy by calling the `align` module:
+Once sequences have been trimmed and passed through other QC filters, they will need to be aligned to a reference genome.
+This module within Harpy expects filtered reads as input, such as those derived using `harpy trim`.
+You can map reads onto a genome assembly with Harpy using the `align` module:
 ```bash
 harpy align OPTIONS...
 ```